pbrisbin/aurget/doc/aurget.1.md

 If called with `--debug`, some early debug messages will be colored even when using `--nocolor` or not connected to a terminal.

-If a package has been recently moved out of the AUR, but its PKGBUILD is still present there, its presence will confuse `aurget` during dependency resolution.

 ## AUTHOR

 Patrick Brisbin <pbrisbin@gmail.com>